cudmore/pie/docs/docs/web-interface.md

-When the PiE sever is running, the web interface is accesible at `http:/[IP]:5010` where [IP] is the IP address of the PiE.
+When the PiE sever is running, the web interface is accesible at `http:/[IP]:5010` where [IP] is the IP address of the Pi.

 <A id="web-main"></a>